 Most adventures in Egypt begin in Cairo, the bustling capital that never seems to sleep.
 Cairo is a city of contrasts—chaotic traffic and peaceful mosques, modern skyscrapers and ancient treasures.

-The city’s crown jewel is, of course, the Pyramids of Giza, standing tall for over 4,500 years.
+The top Attractions in Egypt, of course, are the Pyramids of Giza, standing tall for over 4,500 years.
 These iconic monuments, along with the Sphinx, are considered one of the last surviving wonders of the ancient world.
-A short ride away, the Egyptian Museum showcases thousands of artifacts, including the treasures of Tutankhamun.
+A short ride away, the grand Egyptian Museum showcases thousands of artifacts, including the treasures of Tutankhamun.
 Walking through its halls feels like stepping back in time, where each exhibit tells a piece of Egypt’s long and fascinating story.

 But Cairo is more than history.
 Wander through the maze-like alleys of Khan el-Khalili Bazaar, where the scent of spices fills the air and shopkeepers invite you to browse jewelry, textiles, and souvenirs.
 Don’t miss a traditional cup of mint tea at a local café—it’s one of the simplest pleasures of Egyptian hospitality.